Denver Summer Camps Under $200/Week in 2026

 For families working with a tight budget, the most practical approach is: use MY Denver Activities or a rec center camp for the weeks when you need coverage and your child does not have a specific learning goal, and save one or two weeks for a specialized program that matches your child's interests.
 That combination gives you both affordability and quality without spending $400/week for ten weeks straight.
 For more ideas on mixing and matching, see the camp cost guide.

 Citation Capsule: Among Denver's 652 summer camp programs, the $200/week threshold marks a clear shift in programming type.
 Below $200, options are predominantly municipal rec centers, YMCA locations, and faith-based camps.
-Above $200, specialized curriculum, professional instructors, and purpose-built facilities become standard, based on ProjectKidsCamp's analysis of the Denver metro camp market.
+Above $200, specialized curriculum, professional instructors, and purpose-built facilities become standard, based on ProjectKids's analysis of the Denver metro camp market.

-How many Denver summer camps are under $200 per week?
 There are 138 programs priced between $50 and $200 per week in the Denver metro for 2026.
 This does not include the 57 completely free programs through MY Denver Activities and other no-cost options.
 For those, see our free and low-cost Denver camps guide.

-Are the YMCA camps a good value compared to private programs?
 At $150-$350/week with extended care included at most locations, YMCA camps are among the best values in Denver for working parents.
 The programming is general (swimming, sports, arts, field trips) rather than specialized, but the quality is consistent across all four locations.
 The lower end of their pricing falls well under the $399/week national average (ACA, 2024).

-Can I mix affordable and premium camps for the summer?
 Yes, and most Denver families we've talked to do exactly this.
 A common approach: use free MY Denver Activities or a $175/week rec center camp for most weeks, then spend on one or two specialty weeks (museum camp, STEM camp, sports camp) for the sessions your child is most excited about.
 That keeps total summer costs between $900 and $1,600 instead of $3,000-$5,000.

-Do any camps under $200/week offer extended care?
 The YMCA includes extended care at most locations for member-rate sessions.
 Westminster rec center camps ($215-$295/week) offer extended care but sit slightly above the $200 threshold.
 Reunion Rec Center in Commerce City offers extended care starting at $150/week.
 For a full list of programs with before- and after-care, see our extended care guide.

-What is the cheapest paid summer camp in Denver?
 Lakewood rec center camps at Green Mountain and Lakewood Link both run $175/week for ages 5-10, making them the most affordable paid full-day programs in the western suburbs.
 YMCA member rates start at $150/week.
 For programs under $50/week or completely free, see our free camps guide.
+Part of the Denver Summer Camps 2026 Complete Guide.

 Sources